353rd Infanterie Division

 Blanks and Firearm Care:

 When you are done shooting for the day, you need to clean your rifle.
 Blanks can be quite dirty and a small percentage of the blanks on the market are even corrosive.
-The shorter .308 blanks also deposit more material in the chamber, which can build up and prevent loading of full length 8mm blanks.
+The shorter .308 blanks also deposit more material in the chamber, which can build up and prevent the loading of full-length 8mm blanks.
 There are plenty of videos on the internet on how to properly clean a rifle.
 (Here is one of many https://www.youtube.com/watch?v=nB5ckKcebMY) If you are not sure what to do and the videos did not tell you enough, feel free to ask for help at an event.
-We were all new once and caring for a 70 year old Mauser rifle is not second nature to most folks.
+We were all new once and caring for a 70-year-old Mauser rifle is not second nature to most folks.
 Take your time and do it right.
 Your firearm is both an expensive item and a piece of history.
-These rifles are not being made any more.
+These rifles are not being made anymore.
 You are the caretaker of this rifle for a future generation.
 Treat it with respect and give it the maintenance, cleaning, and lubrication it deserves.